My Greatest Guitar Accomplishment

 Now, here I was, standing in the lobby of the castle with the telephone in my hand.
 "Bob,” sez I, “you have clearly taken this dating thing far too seriously.
 You need to get back up on the horse, my man, and quickly.
 Find someone with whom you have no future whatsoever and ask her out, just for fun."
-I looked around and there, on a couch studying alone, was the bright young lady who had brought down the black guitar to be tuned and had later had joined the fire department.
+I looked around and there on a couch studying alone, was the bright young lady who had brought down the black guitar to be tuned and had later joined the fire department.
 I summoned my courage, walked over, and said, "Hi!
 Would you like to go down the mountain to this little cafe' I know and have dessert and study?"
 I am not kidding when I say that she looked up at me with undisguised doubt.
 But then her hunger got the best of her.
 You see, even though it was a private college, this school spent its money on professors rather than amenities, and the food was truly horrible.
 The plucky young lady replied, still doubtfully, "Let me get my coat."